 One priority is to narrow the funding gap for comprehensive sexual and reproductive health services and support groups that provide such services, including safe and legal abortion.
 In effect, Trump’s Global Gag Rule will produce a funding gap for some organizations that provide the highest quality services in some of the most under-resourced communities and countries.
-The funding gap left by the US, the world’s largest provider of health assistance, will be almost impossible to fill, but increasing and diversifying funding from other sources will be life-saving.
+The funding gap left by the US, the world’s largest donor of health assistance, to these highly qualified providers, will be almost impossible to fill, but increasing and diversifying funding from other sources will be life-saving.

-The Dutch government has created an international funding initiative to support groups affected by the Global Gag Rule called “She Decides.”
-An inaugural summit hosted by Belgium, Denmark, the Netherlands, and Sweden on March 2, 2017, resulted in pledges of roughly $190 million.
+Some governments have stepped up to publicly pledge increased support for sexual and reproductive health and rights that do not place restrictions on abortion.
+For example, the Dutch government has created an international funding initiative to support groups affected by the Global Gag Rule called “She Decides.”
+An inaugural summit hosted by Belgium, Denmark, the Netherlands, and Sweden on March 2 resulted in pledges of roughly $190 million.

-As a longer-term strategy, draft legislation in the US – called the HER Act – would permanently repeal the Mexico City Policy (Global Gag Rule).
-While it is highly unlikely to be adopted under the current administration, it has been gathering increased support and could be pursued as a long-lasting solution down the road.
+As a longer-term strategy, stability is needed in US global health assistance.
+It is disruptive and counterproductive to the global health community to have the US policy on foreign assistance change dramatically from one presidential administration to the next.
+Draft legislation in the US – called the HER Act – would permanently repeal the Mexico City Policy (Global Gag Rule).
+While it is highly unlikely to be adopted under the current Congress and endorsed by the administration, it has been gathering increased support and could be pursued as a long-lasting solution down the road.